dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-extended-shortcodes.fr.md

 * **theme** *[optional]*

-    {{< version 0.2.0 changed >}} Main color of the music player, default is `#448aff`.
+    {{< version 0.2.0 changed >}} Main color of the music player, default value is `#448aff`.

 * **fixed** *[optional]*

-    Whether to enable fixed mode, default is `false`.
+    Whether to enable fixed mode, default value is `false`.

 * **mini** *[optional]*

-    Whether to enable mini mode, default is `false`.
+    Whether to enable mini mode, default value is `false`.

 * **autoplay** *[optional]*

-    Whether to autoplay music, default is `false`.
+    Whether to autoplay music, default value is `false`.

 * **volume** *[optional]*

-    Default volume when the player is first opened, which will be remembered in the browser, default is `0.7`.
+    Default volume when the player is first opened, which will be remembered in the browser, default value is `0.7`.

 * **mutex** *[optional]*

-    Whether to pause other players when this player starts playing, default is `true`.
+    Whether to pause other players when this player starts playing, default value is `true`.

 The `music` shortcode has the following named parameters only applying to the type of music list: